joannakl/cs102/labs/lab7.markdown

 With these few methods, we can write a few tests for our `Point` class.

-You can find the source code for the class below in the appendix and in the workspace that you will be working with during the recitations.
+You can find the source code for the class below in the appendix.

 Look at the class `PointTest` to see five tests.